pietrobernard/oisc-soc/README.md

 # oisc-soc
-A fully programmable One Instruction Set Computer comprised of a System-on-Chip with GPIO, UART and I2C transceivers and VGA output.
+A fully programmable One Instruction Set Computer implementation in VHDL for the Digilent Artyx family devices.
+It is comprised of a System-on-Chip with GPIO, UART and I2C transceivers and monochrome VGA output.